isomerpages/moe-ast-olive/index.md

       alt: Image alt text
       subtitle: For singles only
   - infopic:
+      title: Read for Books 2023
+      subtitle: Read and Do Good
+      description: Read for Books is a book donation charity drive running from 1-31 July 2023!
+      button: Click to read more!
+      url: /olive/spotlight/read-for-books-2023/
+      image: /images/nlb_2023.JPG
+      alt: Image alt text
+  - infopic:
       title: Comm Chest Heartstrings Walk 2023
       subtitle: Walk for good
       description: As part of Community Chest’s 40th anniversary celebrations this